What is a permanent code?

 How do new students get a permanent code?

-For most students, the only action required is providing your legal documents; the perm code will be created based on the information entered in the admission application as well as the documentation provided in support of the student legal status.
+For most students, the only action required is providing your legal documents; the permanent code will be created based on the information entered in the admission application as well as the documentation provided in support of the student legal status.
 Exceptionally, students in the following categories must complete a Permanent Code Data (paper) form:

 - Summer Studies Special students (non-degree students)